 - Results MUST be submitted to USA Cycling in the USAC standard electronic format for each day of competition.
 Results from all NRC races are due in their entirety no later than midnight the day of the race.
-For questions regarding result submission please contact the USA Cycling results and rankings manager at email@example.com.
+For questions regarding result submission please contact the USA Cycling technical manager at email@example.com.

 - Photos: One photo that USA Cycling may use MUST be submitted to the USA Cycling Communications Department the evening of the competition’s conclusion, along with race highlights.
 This information will be used to send a press release to update the NRC rankings and recap the weekend of racing.